cl-library-docs/common-lisp-libraries/docs/utilities.md

-# utilities - A collection of some more utility libraries
+# utilities - A collection of utility libraries

 A collection of smallish utility libraries.

-*In case of any inaccuracies, ambiguities or suggestions, please [create an issue here](https://github.com/digikar99/common-lisp.readthedocs/issues).*
+*In case of any inaccuracies, ambiguities or suggestions, please [create an issue here](https://github.com/cl-library-docs/common-lisp-libraries/issues).*

 ***

 ## PARSE-NUMBER